Obj-Proger/IT-Notes/README.md

 # IT-Notes
-A collection of basic knowledge on IT technologies
+A collection of basic knowledge on IT